Correlli Barnett: The Pride and Fall Sequence

 Roger Scruton claimed that whilst Barnett's thesis against public schools was set forth in "a series of brilliant books", his view of education is mistaken: "Relevance in education is a chimerical objective and the English knew this.
 Who is to guess what will be relevant to a student's interests in ten years' time?
 Even in the applied sciences, it is not relevance that forms and transforms the curriculum, but knowledge".
 Scruton goes on to say: "And for what life of the mind would Correlli Barnett have us prepared?
 Certainly not one that offers what has been offered to him: namely a synoptic vision of a national identity.
 If we examine the complaints made by Barnett, we cannot fail to be struck by the fact that they contain no comparative judgement.
 Set beside which élite did the English fail so badly?
 In which country of the modern world do we find the educational system which compares so favourably with the English college?
 Which European nations, unhampered by the code of the gentleman, have shown us the way to successful empire building and retreated with credit from their colonies?
 All such comparisons point to the amazing success of the English.
 By devoting their formative years to useless things, they made themselves supremely useful.
 And by internalising the code of honour they did not, as Barnett supposes, make themselves defenceless in a world of chicanery and crime, but endowed themselves with the only real defence that human life can offer – the instinctive trust between strangers, which enables them in whatever dangerous circumstances to act together as a team".

 Politics

-During the February 1974 general election Barnett wrote a letter to The Times: "It depresses me to the point of desperation that debate in this General Election only touches the fringes of the fundamental question before this country.
-This question is, of course, our chronic unsuccess as a competitive industrial power; our continual relative decline...This election...ought to be about the fundamental reshaping of the structure and attitudes of British industry (including our anarchic trade union organization; by legislation if necessary).
-Yet the Conservative Party only skirts the question, while the Labour Party ignores it totally...Who would believe, listening to the election argument, that this country stood on the verge of final eclipse as a leading power and industrial nation?"